ExistensialReset/flowmosr/11_flowstarterpack/00FLOWCORE_ENTRY.md

 **LOTUS** =
 Lottery, Open, Turn-based, Uncentralized, Safe

+Governance is simple and rotating (LOTUS).
+No one holds power for long.

 - Leadership rotates by random draw
 - No one holds power long enough to capture it
 - Circles decide by consensus